-Apple has not yet publicly acknowledged the bug, and the iOS 11.2.2 update did not fix it yet, but we're hoping Apple pushes something out sooner rather than later.
-Until then, there are some options you can try out to get messages back in the right order.
+Apple had not publicly acknowledged the bug until they issued a patch on Jan.
+23 (see Method 1 below).
+Even then, you may still be experiencing issues, so there are some other options you can try out to get messages back in the right order.
 If you're lucky, the first potential fix may solve your issue, but if not, just keep going down the list and one of them will likely help.

 The first and easiest option you should try is simply force-quitting the Messages app.
 This method is universal for any app of yours that seems to be acting up.